These Were The Ten Best Performing IPOs In Q1 2022

 Nuvectis Pharma (116%)

 Founded in 2020 and headquartered in Fort Lee, N.J., it is a preclinical stage biopharmaceutical firm that focuses on novel targeted small molecule therapeutics for treating cancer.
 Nuvectis Pharma Inc (NASDAQ:NVCT) shares are up almost 28% in the last one month but are down almost 5% in the last five days.
 Its shares are currently trading over $9.50, giving it a market cap of over $120 million.
-Nuvectis Pharma went public in early February.7 Transportation Stocks That Can Keep Your Portfolio Moving Forward
+Nuvectis Pharma went public in early February.7 E-Commerce Stocks That Aren’t Tangled in the Supply Chain

 .